BramWijnants/Weerstation-Bram/README.md

 <a name="intro"></a>
 ## 1. Introduction

-This repository provides an overview of a weatherstation build which is currently ongoing.
-The weatherstation is already reporting to a dashboard at https://weerstationbram.nl but it still needing further upgrades.
+This repository provides an overview of a weather station build which is currently ongoing.
+The weather station is already reporting to a dashboard at https://weerstationbram.nl but it still needing further upgrades.
 Upcoming changes:

 - Adding tipping bucket by adding the radio transceiver chip
 - More stable reading of the voltage divider by changing the resistors